-North central counties: Crow Wing, Aitkin, Morrison, the portion of Cass County south of Minnesota highways 34 and 200 and the portion of Mille Lacs County north of County Road 11.
+- North-central counties: Aitkin, Crow Wing, Morrison and the portion of Cass County south of Minnesota highways 34 and 200 and the portion of Mille Lacs county north of County Road 11

-Feed is defined as salt, minerals, grains, fruits, vegetables, nuts, hay and other food that is capable of attracting or enticing deer.
+- Feed is defined as salt, minerals, grains, fruits, vegetables, nuts, hay or other food that is capable of attracting or enticing deer.

 - Attractant is defined as cervid urine, blood, gland oil, feces or other bodily fluids.
 This includes products such as bottle estrus and mock scrape drips.

 People who feed birds or small mammals must do so in a manner that prevents deer access.
 Place the food at least six feet above ground level.
 Food placed as a result of normal agricultural practices is generally exempt from the feeding ban.
 Cattle operators should take steps that minimize contact between deer and cattle.

 Why are there bans in Minnesota?